CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 };
 ```

-Note, we have both our variables marked as `volatile` to keep them from being cached in registers (we need access of these variables to be in memory so that they are visable to both threads).
+Note, we have both our variables marked as `volatile` to keep them from being cached in registers (we need the access of these variables to be in memory so that they are visible to both threads).

 ### Gaining Access to the Critical Section